Ishaan-Buddharaju/Stacked-Ensemble-Attendance/README.md

   - pip install -U scikit-learn

 Next clone the repository or download _**Heatmap.py, KNNGridSearch.py, and Stacked Regression Ensemble.py**_ in the same folder as the student data, name the student data "StudentData.csv," and run each respective file in the terminal.
-Lastly, just send me the three outputs of those files: KNN Grid Search.png, Feature Correlation Heatmap.png, and Error Metrics.csv
+Lastly, just send me the outputs of those files: KNN Grid Search.png, Feature Correlation Heatmap.png, Error Metrics.csv, HeatMapIndividualDiscardCount.txt, KNNIndividualDiscardCount.txt, and StackedIndividualDiscardCount.txt.

 _**IMPORTANT**_: THE REAL DATA FILE MUST BE NAMED "StudentData.csv" IF THIS IS NOT DONE THE FILES WILL NOT RUN